Changing Your Software Development Partner? A Step-by-Step Guide

 Poor communication and delayed responses

 Slow responses and lack of clear communication can lead to unnecessary setbacks in your project.
-Time zone differences are often a contributing factor, making companies switch to a software development partner closer to their location.
+Time zone differences are often a contributing factor, making companies switch to a nearshore software development partner closer to their location.
+Additionally, many companies look for a partner they can visit easily and work with day to day, which is why software consultants within the European Union are a common choice.
+A development team on similar hours can answer the same day, so small problems get sorted before they slow the project down.

 Lack of crisis management